schuhva/Music-Generation/doc/releases/2.02/Base_01.rst

 2.02 Random Melody
 ==================

-The Melody plays completly random in a range bit more than two octaves.
+The Melody plays completely random in a range bit more than two octaves.
 Note duration and rests are set by controlled random.

 .. code:: python3